block42-blockchain-company/liquid-icx/README.md

 ```python
 def vote(self, delegation: str)
 ```
-Allows users ( who joined the protocol ) to change their delegations.
+Allows users (who joined the protocol) to change their delegations.
 Meaning, all the previous delegations are removed and the new ones are added.

 #### Claim
 ```python
 def claim(self)
 ```
-Sends currently all available user's ICX from SCORE back to the account.
+Sends all currently available user's ICX from SCORE back to the account.

 #### Distribute
 ```python
 def distribute(self)
 ```
-Function distribute rewards to the all the eligible wallets ( currently wallets with more than 10 ICX, but this value can be changed) involved in protocol, it also resolves each wallets join/leave requests.
+This function distributes rewards to the all the eligible wallets (currently wallets with more than 10 ICX, but this value can be changed) involved in protocol, it also resolves each wallets join/leave requests.
-The function mints and burns the LICX ( total supply and each Wallet balance is being updated ).
+The function mints and burns the LICX (total supply and each wallet balance is being updated).
 Everyone can call the function, which benefits the whole ecosystem.
 In the future incentives to call the function will be implemented.

 ## Development